Greek Myths 4 Kids Presents: CASE FILES

 Hercules gave Dionysus a look of confusion.

 "It the baby.
 He's still teething.
-I was going to hide out for week or two, but my wife has clearly told me that I need to do my share.
+I was going to hide out for a week or two, but my wife has clearly told me that I need to do my share.
 So it's home for me."
 Dionysus flashed Hercules a bleak look.
 "I wouldn't give up my son for anything.
 But I'm beginning to wonder how important are teeth?"

 "Essential.
 See?"
 Hercules made clicking sounds with his own teeth.